 - Instructions for taking the medication – take it with food?
 Take it on an empty stomach?
 Take it at bedtime?

-- When to take the medication
+- The prescribed time (if any) for when to take the medication

 - What not to do when taking the medication